-Many people have their to-do list filled up, but they still don’t seem to get the most important tasks done by the end of the day.
-This is a common problem, as so much precious time is wasted on various types of distractions.
-Many erroneously think that multi-tasking is the solution to getting maximum efficiency out of every minute, when in fact the reverse is the case.
+Many people have their to-do list filled up.
+But, they still don’t seem to get the most important tasks done by the end of the day.
+This is a common problem.
+So much precious time is wasted on various types of distractions.
+Many erroneously think that multi-tasking is the solution to getting maximum efficiency out of every minute.
+In fact, the reverse is the case.

 Stop Multi-Tasking If You Need To Get More Done

 You may not know it, but multi-tasking is the main problem when it comes to getting more done.
 Why is it so?
 Because multi-tasking requires your brain to undergo several distinct maneuvers that hinders efficiency and productivity.
-Your brain has to take the complex creative thoughts you have and place them into temporal memory to be able to switch between tasks.
-Subsequently, it must clean out your working memory, and go to long-term memory to recover the information that you will need to deal with the new task.
+Your brain has to take the complex creative thoughts you have and place them into temporal memory.
+This enables the switch between tasks.
+Subsequently, it must clean out your working memory.
+And, go to long-term memory to recover the information that you will need to deal with the new task.

 Your brain has to go through this whole sequence again when you change back to the very first task you were working on.
 With each swap, you find yourself losing efficacy plus time.
 Multi-tasking is additionally a significant cause of many mistakes and this is because of the way your brain works.
 By learning to concentrate on one thing at a time, you can achieve optimum efficiency with your work.

-Your E-Mail Habits Can Make or Break Your Efficiency
+Your Multi-Tasking E-Mail Habits Can Make or Break Your Efficiency

-Checking your email constantly is one major way of sabotaging your productivity and wind up with lots of unattended work at the end of every day.
+Checking your email constantly is one major way of sabotaging your productivity.
+Moreover, you wind up with lots of unattended work at the end of every day.
 Here are some ways you can best manage your email habits to improve efficiency:

-Process your email in batches.
+- Process your email in batches.
 You can batch to at most four times every day.
 In between, don’t look at your inbox.
-Make sure you switch off any email alert sounds on your device, as that would definitely be a distraction each time you hear the sound.
+Make sure you switch off any email alert sounds on your device.
+That would definitely be a distraction each time you hear the sound.

-Stop copying people in your emails and messages, particularly in a business environment, as that results in wasted time when you copy multiple individuals.
-If someone does not really need to be included in any email exchange, then don’t include them.
-You can even set up your e-mail to mechanically filter all e-mails you are copied on onto a specific folder that you would look at when you have time.
+- Stop copying people in your emails and messages, particularly in a business environment.
+This results in wasted time when you copy multiple individuals.
+If someone doesn’t really need to be included in any email exchange, then don’t include them.
+You can even set up your e-mail to mechanically filter all e-mails you are copied on onto a specific folder.
+Then, you can look at when you have time.

-Avoid using e-mail for making appointments, or when giving someone negative feedback or negative news.
+- Avoid using e-mail for making appointments, or when giving someone negative feedback or negative news.
 Both of these are most efficiently managed over the telephone.
-Additionally avoid using e-mail when conveying an emotional problem, particularly when you are mad as the e-mail could be interpreted in the way it shouldn’t be interpreted.
+Additionally, avoid using e-mail when conveying an emotional problem.
+Particularly, when you are mad as the e-mail could be interpreted in the wrong way.

 Setting the Basis for Optimum Brain Function

 In regards to productivity, optimizing your general brain health is very important.
-After all, in case your brain does not function correctly to begin with, or is “sluggish” from lack of nourishment and sleep, no quantity of productivity tips is going to save you.
+After all, in case your brain does not function correctly to begin with.
+If it’s “sluggish” from lack of nourishment and sleep, no quantity of productivity tips is going to save you.

 Normalizing your insulin and blood sugar level is so important when it comes to brain function.
-Alzheimer’s disease is occasionally called “type 3 diabetes” or “brain diabetes,” emphasizing the connection between insulin resistance and decreasing brain function.
+Alzheimer’s disease is occasionally called “type 3 diabetes” or “brain diabetes”.
+Thus, emphasizing the connection between insulin resistance and decreasing brain function.

-Insulin is in fact a good multitasker, assists with neuron glucose-uptake, as well as the management of neurotransmitters, like acetylcholine, which are critical learning.
+Insulin is in fact a good multi-tasker.
+It assists with neuron glucose-uptake.
+As well as the management of neurotransmitters, like acetylcholine, which are critical learning.

-Along with decreasing your fructose/sugar and non-fiber carb consumption, also make sure you have a lot of healthful fats, including animal-based omega 3, found in krill oil, fish oil, and fish.
+Decrease your fructose/sugar and non-fiber carb consumption.
+Also, make sure you have a lot of healthful fats.
+These include animal-based omega 3, found in krill oil, fish oil, and fish.

 Studies suggests that a Mediterranean diet, rich in olive as well as fish helps protect the brain function.
-In one recent study participants who have several tablespoons of olive oil each day did better on tests used to evaluate thinking speed.
+In a study participants had several tablespoons of olive oil each day.
+They did better on tests used to evaluate thinking speed.

 Exercise and Sleep Can Help Your Brain Work Better

 Another important factor that can have a significant effect on your mental performance is exercise.
-The very active individuals generally have better patterns of brain activity and better brain oxygenation, especially in the connection of certain areas of the brain together.
+The very active individuals generally have better patterns of brain activity.
+Also, better brain oxygenation.
+Especially in the connection of certain areas of the brain together.

 Such patterns are related to improved cognitive function.
-Exercise also triggers the generation of brain-derived neurotrophic factor (BDNF), which maintains brain cells and activates brain stem cells to convert into new neurons, essentially making your brain larger.
+Exercise triggers the generation of brain-derived neurotrophic factor (BDNF).
+This maintains brain cells and activates brain stem cells to convert into new neurons.
+Essentially makes your brain larger.

-Other research has indicated that exercises helps the mitochondria biogenesis, the miniature intracellular organelles that generate most of your body’s energy, thus indicating that exercise can help your brain work faster and perform better.
+Other research has indicated that exercises helps the mitochondria biogenesis.
+This is the miniature intracellular organelles that generate most of your body’s energy.
+Thus, indicating exercise helps your brain work faster and perform better.

-In addition, sleep is important in the event you would like to achieve new mental insights and have the ability to find creative alternatives to the issues you run into on any given day.
+In addition, sleep is important in the event you would like to achieve new mental insights.
+Also to have the ability to find creative alternatives to the issues you run into on any given day.
 Proper sleep helps enhance your operation of challenging abilities, and improves your memory creation.

 Nurturing and Nourishing the Second Brain

-You probably don’t know it, but your gut is your “second brain,” and gut bacteria carries information to your brain through the vagus nerve, the 10th cranial nerve that runs from your brain stem into your enteric nervous system.
+You probably don’t know it, but your gut is your “second brain”.
+Most importantly, gut bacteria carries information to your brain through the vagus nerve.
+This is the 10th cranial nerve that runs from your brain stem into your enteric nervous system.
 There’s a close link between abnormal brain function and abnormal gut flora.
 Put simply, your brain function can be impacted by the health of your gut.

-The gut bacteria are an integrated and active part of the human body, and as such depend on the diet of each person and as well be affected by the person’s lifestyle.
+The gut bacteria are an integrated and active part of the human body.
+Thus, really depends on the diet of each person.
+Also, will be affected by the person’s lifestyle.

-Reducing the amount of sugar and processed food you consume and eating fermented foods (rich in naturally occurring great bacteria) are on the list of the most effective methods to optimize your gut flora and afterwards support the health of your brain.
+Reduce the amount of sugar and processed food you consume.
+Also, eating fermented foods (rich in naturally occurring great bacteria) are on the list.
+Thus, the most effective methods to optimize your gut flora and afterwards support the health of your brain.

 Tips to Help Boost Your Productivity and Mental Performance